 Can I add Part D anytime in New Orleans, LA?

-In most cases, you’ll need to add a Part D plan either in your initial or open enrollment period.
+In most cases, you’ll need to add a Part D plan either in your IEP or Annual Enrollment Period.
 However, some situations allow you to add this plan at any time.

 Does Medigap cover drugs in New Orleans, LA?